powerlink-team-kalycito/openPOWERLINK_systec/doc/supported-platforms/zynq-mn.md

    (*demo_mn.elf*, *mn_pcp.elf* & *zynq_fsbl_dualProcessor.elf*)
 3. Build the `BOOT.bin` file using the **build-sd** make target.
 4. Copy the generated `<rootDir>/tools/xilinx/zynq_sdcard/BOOT.bin` file to the SD card.
+5. Copy the configuration file (CDC) for the POWERLINK system created by openCONFIGURATOR \n to the SD card.
-5. Plug the SD card into the zc702 then power up the board.
+6. Plug the SD card into the zc702 then power up the board.

 The demo starts running once the system gets booted.